cmur2/chef-openvpn/README.md

 ### use_community_repos

 When run on supported platforms (Debian, Ubuntu) adds a new APT repository that uses the OpenVPN community repos.
-Most times you may choose between the two flavors stable (default) or snapshots (later is needed for OpenVPN 2.3 on Debian Squeeze).
+For Debian Lenny and Ubuntu Lucid (2. gen, relying on the old [repos.openvpn.net](https://community.openvpn.net/openvpn/wiki/OpenvpnSoftwareRepos#Notesonoldaptyumrepositories)) you may choose between the two flavors stable (default) or snapshots, for newer OSes there is only one repository using the new, 3. gen [swupdate.openvpn.net](https://community.openvpn.net/openvpn/wiki/OpenvpnSoftwareRepos).

 * `node['openvpn']['community_repo_flavor']` - 'stable' or 'snapshots' (default is 'snapshots')